 £17million-plus bid to transform eyesore Sunderland station to go to Government

-Plans to transform Sunderland’s eyesore train station have taken a step closer.
+Plans to transform Sunderland’s train station have taken a step closer.

 A bid for £12.6million of funding towards the cost of a new £14million railway station concourse, and £4.5million towards the cost of a £5million car park to serve it, have been confirmed for inclusion in the region's bid for Department for Transport Transforming Cities Funding.

-The decision was taken by the North East Joint Transport Committee at its meeting this afternoon in South Shields Town Hall.
+The decision was taken by the North East Joint Transport Committee at its meeting yesterday in South Shields Town Hall.

-Sunderland City Council leader Coun Graeme Miller said: “I'm delighted our plans have been included as part of this ambitious £377million regional bid to transform the way people travel around the North East.
+Sunderland City Council leader Coun Graeme Miller said: “I'm delighted our plans have been included as part of this ambitious £377m regional bid to transform the way people travel around the North East.

 “We have been working closely with our partners Nexus and Network Rail for some time to realise this long-held ambition and this is an important milestone in the process.

-“A new station concourse providing Sunderland with the kind of transport gateway it deserves, is an important part of the transformation plans for the city centre which will see £0.5billion of investment ploughed into the area by 2030.
+“A new station concourse providing Sunderland with the kind of transport gateway it deserves, is an important part of the transformation plans which will see £0.5billion of investment ploughed into the area by 2030.

 The car park would be built on vacant land at the bottom of Holmeside and, depending on the level of funds allocated, could take the form of a surface car park, or a 160-space multi-storey with retail at ground level.